qnano/CLEAR-IT/README.md

 # then open config.yaml and update the paths under `paths:`
 ```

-The scripts and notebooks will look for a `config.yaml` in your working directory (typically the repo root).
-The locations set here determine where datasets are read from and where models and outputs are written.
+The scripts and notebooks load `config.yaml` from the repository root.
+In most cases, setting `paths.data_root` is enough, because the remaining paths default to subdirectories under `data_root`.
+If your experiments live in a different location than `data_root/experiments` (for example, using the GitHub repository's `experiments/` directory), set `paths.experiments_dir` explicitly.

 ### 2) Pick a recipe and run